 Sleep and exercise improve cognitive skills for 24 hours

 The experiment involved 76 men and women who wore activity trackers for eight days.
-Each day of the experiment, they completed various cognitive tests that demonstrated memory function and thinking.
-The findings of the study are published on the University College London website.
+Each day, they completed various cognitive tests that measured memory and thinking skills.
+The study findings were published on the University College London website.

-In the first phase, scientists found that moderate to vigorous exercise improved participants’ cognitive performance the following day.
-Until now, it was thought that physical activity provided such benefits for only a few hours, but it is now clear that they last for 24 hours.
+In the first phase, scientists found that moderate or intense physical activity improved participants' cognitive performance the following day.
+Previously, it was believed that physical activity provided such benefits only for a few hours, but it is now clear that they persist for 24 hours.

 For example, the scientists noted improvements in working and episodic memory.
-They took into account any physical activity that made the pulse quicken.
-For example, it could be fast walking, climbing stairs, dancing, etc.
+They took into account any physical activity that increased heart rate, such as brisk walking, climbing stairs, dancing, and so on.

 "In the short term, exercise increases blood flow to the brain and stimulates the release of neurotransmitters such as norepinephrine and dopamine, which aid a range of cognitive functions," the scientists explained.